Colorado–Big Thompson Project: East-slope hydroelectric system

 Once the water emerges from the Adams Tunnel just southwest of Estes Park, the system is almost entirely gravity powered, dropping some 2800 ft as it descends to the foothills of the Rocky Mountains west of Loveland.
 The tunnel outlet is located at East Portal Reservoir, a small regulating pool on the Wind River.
 From here it is transported via an inverted siphon across the Aspen Creek valley and drops 205 ft to Mary’s Lake, where it drives the 8.1 megawatt (MW) Mary’s Lake Powerplant.
 Mary’s Lake is a small natural lake enlarged to form a second regulatory reservoir.
 The water then drops 515 ft to the 45-MW Estes Powerplant at Lake Estes, which is formed by Olympus Dam on the Big Thompson River at Estes Park.
-Lake Estes serves to regulate both C-BT water and the natural flows of the Big Thompson River.
+With its small storage capacity, Lake Estes provides limited regulation of both C-BT water and the natural flows of the Big Thompson River, including diversion of some Big Thompson River water for non-consumptive use in hydroelectric power generation.

 From Lake Estes the water travels east via the Olympus and Pole Hill Tunnels to the 38.2 MW Pole Hill Powerplant, where it drops 825 ft, and flows via the shorter Rattlesnake Tunnel to Pinewood Lake.
 The water then enters the Bald Mountain Tunnel, heading east to a final drop of 1055 ft at 94.5 MW Flatiron Powerplant.
-From the tailrace of the powerplant the water enters Flatiron Reservoir from which the water is distributed to the eastern slope.
+From the tailrace of the powerplant the water enters Flatiron Reservoir from which the water is distributed to the eastern slope, including returning native hydropower water to the river at the mouth of the Big Thompson Canyon.